 You can explore the lake:

-- on boats: Taking a boat tour is one of the most popular activity on the lake and I highly recommend it.
+- do a boat tour: Taking a boat tour is one of the most popular activity on the lake and I highly recommend it.
 You will see the lakes’ attractions – islands, monasteries, remains of a fortress and more.
 The locals will take you around the lake either a few hours or the whole day.
+Check for one called “Milica”

 - hiking trails: Yes, there are also hiking trails around the lake.
 A local guide will show you all the natural beauty or you can discover it on your own.
 The paths are well-marked with scenic landscapes.
 Recommended departure point is Virpazar.